hackoregon/civicu-machine-learning/problems/video-naration.md

 It may ultimately be possible to directly "translate" compressed or uncompressed video streams into text.
 Training data could be acquired from human agent descriptions of scenes following "narration" requests from users.
 Frame-based narration neural nets could also be used to generate training data from any archived or streaming video.
-Video Semantic Analysis is like frame-based image semantica analysis but must also incorporate location and movement information from SLAM, such as:
+Video Semantic Analysis is like frame-based image semantic analysis but must also incorporate location and movement information from SLAM, such as:

 - "a person is moving left to right"
 - "a cat is lying on the sidewalk in 6 feet in front of you"
-- "car is driving directly towards you. move to your right quickly to get behind a barrier"
+- "car is driving directly towards you." ("move to your right quickly to get behind a barrier")

 These text streams would be aligned with the video to train a sequence to sequence deep learning model.